 Public Relations/Media Outreach.
 The news media provides a powerful opportunity to increase public awareness and influence buying decisions, drive retail traffic and promote special events.
-Public relations efforts help reinforce all marketing and advertising efforts on both a regional and national level to create additional awareness, human interest, relevance, and a compelling story for the media to tell.
+Public relations efforts help reinforce all marketing efforts to create additional awareness, human interest, relevance, and a compelling story for the media to tell.
 A newsworthy, multifaceted public relations program includes press releases, case studies, success stories, testimonials, seasonal savings story ideas, promotion of financial incentives, and special media events.
 Based on past experience, as well as experience in other consumer product categories, these tactics provide the opportunity for wide-scale program awareness.
 It provides the opportunity to highlight specific examples of solutions for consumers, retailers, contractors, builders.
 Having the solutions and "energy-saving" tips presented or supported, as in the case of refrigerator recycling, by a third-party; e.g., journalist or news outlet, also offers greater credibility to the program and the benefit of New Jersey's Clean Energy Program.